hueyjj/gero/README.md

 requesting for the RSS feed and parsing that.
 The slight delay does affect the main usage of the program, but will consider alternatives to speed things up.

+# No pagination supported.
+We are retrieving the information through a rss endpoint, which doesn't support pagination for some reason.
+The only other way at the moment would be to do GET request for the html and parse that; rewrite seems inevitable if it is actually necessary.